Dinu-Loredana/react-redux-app/README.md

 - Each reducer handles a 'slice of state' (a portion of the entire Redux store)

+Mock API

+- start development immediately, even before API exists
+- agree with the dev team about the shape of data the real api will return and create the mock api the same
+- fast, the data response comes quickly, helps at testing
+- test the real API before deployment, point to the real api later
+- add in webpack.config.dev.js: (webpack will replace in the app process.env.API_URL with url specified)
+  plugins: [
+  new webpack.DefinePlugin({
+  "process.env.API_URL": JSON.stringify("http://localhost:3001"),
+  }),

 # Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight

 ## Get Started